 Before taking action on a delinquency, an HOA must alert the homeowner about the amounts due.
 And the HOA must keep records of the contact, including the type of communication and the date and time of communication attempts.
 (Colo.
 Rev. Stat. § 38-33.3-209.5).

-An HOA must send a notice of delinquency in the homeowner's preferred language (see below) by certified mail, return receipt requested, and contact the unit owner by two of the following means: telephone, text, or email (effective August 7, 2024).
+An HOA must send a notice of delinquency in the homeowner's preferred language (see below) by certified mail, return receipt requested, post a copy at the home, and send notice by first-class letter, text, or email.
 (Colo.
 Rev. Stat. § 38-33.3-209.5).

 Also, before the HOA can turn a delinquent account over to an attorney for legal action or collections agency, the HOA must provide a notice to the homeowner specifying: